What Makes Bhai Dooj 2024 A One-of-A-Kind Festival for Brothers & Sisters?

 Let us look at how people celebrate Bhai Dooj in different Indian states.

-Maharashtrians refer to Bhai Dooj as Bhau Beej.
+Maharashtra: Maharashtrians refer to Bhai Dooj as Bhau Beej.
 ‘Bhau’ means brother in Marathi.
-The sister welcomes her brother, puts a Tilak on him, and performs the Puja at the appropriate Bhaiya Dooj 2023 Shubh Muhurat to pray for his long life and bright future.
+The sister welcomes her brother, puts a Kumkum Tilak on him, and performs the Puja at the appropriate Bhai Dooj Muhurat to pray for his long life and bright future.

-In West Bengal, Bengalis refer to Bhai Dooj as Bhai Phota.
+West Bengal: In West Bengal, Bengalis refer to Bhai Dooj as Bhai Phota.
 The sister observes a fast on this day and waits for her brother to visit her.
-She welcomes him, applies a Tilak on his forehead, and treats him to a sumptuous lunch.
+She welcomes him with love, applies a Tilak on his forehead, prays for his long life, and treats him to a sumptuous lunch.
 The brother offers gifts to the sister.

-Bihar celebrates Bhai Dooj uniquely, and people follow a custom that is followed nowhere else.
-The sister calls her brother, rebukes him, and also abuses him on the eve of Bhai Dooj.
+Bihar: Bihar celebrates Bhai Dooj uniquely, and people follow a custom that is followed nowhere else.
+The sister calls her brother, rebukes him, and also abuses him.
 Later, she apologizes to him and prays for her brother's long life.
 The tradition is done to absolve the brother of all his sins.
 After this practice, she applies a Tilak on his forehead and offers him sweets and food.

 Conclusion